cheapandfair/cheapandfair-template/README.md

 #  Cheap&FAIR data portal template

+Cheap&FAIR has a Template Github repository that can be used to create the basic structure of the Data Portal website.

+In this tutorial we will create a new data portal based on the Cheap&FAIR template.

+**Requirements:**

+* A Github account
+* A Globus account
+* A Globus Guest Collection with writing permissions

+In the tutorial we will first configure Github pages to serve the static website, then we will copy a test dataset to your own Globus Collection and then populate the website with metadata and links to the data hosted on Globus.

 ## Configure the Github pages repository

 The static website will be hosted on Github pages and Github will automatically run Jekyll at each commit to transform the input Markdown pages to HTML files.

-Cheap&FAIR has a Template Github repository that can be used to create the basic structure of the Data Portal website.

 Login to Github and go to <https://github.com/cheapandfair/cheapandfair-template>